 One pleural layer of tissue wraps around the outside of the lungs.
 The other pleural layer lines the inner chest wall.
 Between these two layers is a small space (pleural space) that's usually filled with a very small amount of liquid.
-Normally, these layers act like two pieces of smooth satin gliding past each other, allowing your lungs to expand and contract when you breathe.
+These layers act like two pieces of smooth satin gliding past each other, allowing your lungs to expand and contract when you breathe.

 Signs and symptoms of pleurisy might include:

-Chest pain that worsens when you breathe, cough or sneeze
+- Chest pain that worsens when you breathe, cough or sneeze

-A cough — only in some cases
+- Cough — only in some cases

-A fever — only in some cases
+- Fever — only in some cases

-Pleural effusion.
+- Pleural effusion.
 In some cases of pleurisy, fluid builds up in the small space between the two layers of tissue.
 This is called pleural effusion.
 When there is a fair amount of fluid, pleuritic pain lessens or disappears because the two layers of pleura are no longer in contact and don't rub together.

-Empyema.
-The extra fluid can also become infected, resulting in an accumulation of pus.
+- Empyema.
+The extra fluid in the pleural space can also become infected, resulting in a buildup of pus.
 This is called an empyema.
-An empyema is often accompanied by fever.
+Fever often occurs along with an empyema.

 When to see a doctor